Unsolicited Offers Underprice U.S. Dental Practices by 50 Percent

 Three structural reasons explain the differential:

 - Bidder pool depth.
-DSO platforms, IDSO partnerships, and private buyers value the same practice differently based on platform fit, geographic density, and capital cost.
-A marketed process surfaces the bidder for whom the practice is most valuable.
+DSO platforms, IDSO partnerships, and private buyers each price the same practice differently depending on geography, payer mix, and how much they pay to borrow.
+A marketed process finds the buyer for whom the practice is worth the most.

 When Is the Premium Smaller?#

 - The practice has structural disqualifiers, including heavy owner-dependence, sub-platform-threshold collections, or rural location.
-See Baseline 2026 sections 3.4 and 5.2 for the full taxonomy.
+See State of Private Practice 2026 Q2 Report sections 3.4 and 5.2 for the full taxonomy.

 - The local market has only one or two active DSO platforms, limiting bidder depth.